 Singita Camp, Serengeti, Tanzania

-Bohemian chic sets the tone for cool, relaxation.
-Spun natural fabrics, canvas, stone and raw leather blend with Maasai primary colours and elegant art pieces sourced from young African designers and craftsmen.
-Functional East African design encourages guests to embrace outdoors and connect with surrounding nature.
+Bohemian chic sets the tone for cool relaxation: spun natural fabrics, canvas, stone and raw leather blend with Maasai primary colours and elegant art pieces sourced from young African designers and craftsmen.
+Functional East African design encourages guests to embrace outdoors and connect with surrounding nature - without forgetting that this is undoubtedly still luxury travel at it's finest.

 Changa, Lake Kariba, Zimbabwe